 The HC-130 is a family of long-range search and rescue variants used by the USAF and the U.S. Coast Guard.
 Equipped for deep deployment of Pararescuemen (PJs), survival equipment, and (in the case of USAF versions) aerial refueling of combat rescue helicopters, HC-130s are usually the on-scene command aircraft for combat SAR missions (USAF only) and non-combat SAR (USAF and USCG).
 Early USAF versions were also equipped with the Fulton surface-to-air recovery system, designed to pull a person off the ground using a wire strung from a helium balloon.
 The John Wayne movie The Green Berets features its use.
 The Fulton system was later removed when aerial refueling of helicopters proved safer and more versatile.
-The movie The Perfect Storm depicts a real life SAR mission involving aerial refueling of a New York Air National Guard HC-130P.
+The movie The Perfect Storm depicts a real life SAR mission involving aerial refueling of a New York Air National Guard HH-60G by a New York Air National Guard HC-130P.